Parachutist Badge (United States): Army

 The original Army parachutist badge was designed in 1941 by Captain (later Lieutenant General) William P. Yarborough and approved by the Department of War in March of that year.
-The miliary parachutist badge replaced the "parachutist patch" which had previously been worn as a large patch on the side of a paratrooper's garrison cap.
+The military parachutist badge replaced the "parachutist patch" which had previously been worn as a large patch on the side of a paratrooper's garrison cap.
 LTG Yarborough also designed the senior and master parachutist badges and the addition of stars to portray the number of combat jumps.
 The airborne background trimming that is worn behind the badge of those assigned to airborne units is also a contribution of Yarborough.

 The senior and master parachutist badges were authorized in 1949.

 Military Parachutist Badge

 To be eligible for award of the Parachutist Badge, a person must have completed the Basic Airborne Course of the Airborne School of the United States Army Infantry School at Fort Benning, Georgia.
 To graduate, a student must complete the three-phase course consisting of a ground phase, a tower phase, and a jump phase.
 By the end of the course, a student will have completed five jumps in varying jump configurations, from a "Hollywood" jump all the way to a full combat load jump at night.